Confluence 5.1 Release Notes

 Start typing what you want to do into the Confluence search box.
 The matching administrative functions will appear with a cog icon at the top of the search results.

 Type 'GG' to get there even faster: Press 'G' twice on your keyboard to put your cursor in the search box, then continue typing the action you want.
-If you use JIRA, you will recognise the 'GG' combination because the same shortcut opens the JIRA administration search dialog.
+If you use JIRA, you will recognize the 'GG' combination because the same shortcut opens the JIRA administration search dialog.

 System administration, Confluence administration and space administration options may appear in the search results.
 You will only see the options that you have permission to perform.